They defeated countless monsters and saved the world.

 - Samurai: East Guard.

-- Shout Out: The names of the Seven Heroes are actually anagrams of stops in train lines in Japan (specifically, the Tokyo Yamanote Line).
-Also, the music from the GB SaGa Games is used in a scenario
+- Shout-Out: The names of one particular group (the Seven Heroes) are actually anagrams of stops in train lines in Japan (specifically, the Tokyo Yamanote Line).
+Also, the music from the Game Boy SaGa games is used in one scenario.

-- Sixth Ranger: Kujinshi was the last person to join the group and is pretty much hated even within the group, because of his ill-manners.
-Apparently, that's the reason why the player fights him in the very beginning, because Wagnas and Co uses him as a meat-shield.
+- Sixth Ranger: Kzinssie was the last person to join the group and is pretty much hated even within the group, because of his ill manners.
+Apparently, that's the reason why the player fights him in the very beginning, because Wagnus and co. use him as a meat-shield.

-- Supporting Leader: Noel is Wagnas' best friend and the one whom organizes the group.
-For instance, he recruited Dantag and Kujinshi.
-Considering he is the most normal one of the group, this should not be overly surprising
+- Supporting Leader: Noel is Wagnus's best friend and the one who organizes the group.
+For instance, he recruited Dantarg and Kzinssie.
+Considering he is the most normal one of the group, this should not be overly surprising.

 - Sword Fight: A one on one battle with Sekishusei; Retainer to Lord Ato; Ruler of the Eastern Lands.

-- Take Up My Sword: Leon to Gellard.
+- Take Up My Sword: Leon to Gerard.

-- Thanatos Gambit: To allow Kujinshi to be defeated, the first emperor allowed him to use Soul Steal on him so that he could learn the secrets of this attack and then by mean of the transmission magic transmit it to his son Gellard.
+- Thanatos Gambit: To allow Kzinssie to be defeated, the first emperor allowed him to use Soul Steal on him so that he could learn the secrets of this attack and then by mean of the transmission magic transmit it to his son Gerard.

-- Thieves' Guild: Using the empires' own graveyard as their base of operations
+- Thieves' Guild: One such guild uses the empire's own graveyard as its base of operations.

-- Time Skip: From less than a year to 250 years depending on how many enemies you killed and which event you just completed.
+- Time Skip: From less than a year to 250 years, depending on how many enemies you killed and which event you just completed.

-- Took a Level in Badass: Gellard, after his father's death by Kujinshi.
+- Took a Level in Badass: Gerard, after his father's death by Kzinssie.

-- Trojan Horse: The only way to sneak aboard Bokuohn's Land battleship; creating a fake one to draw the enemies away from the real one.
+- Trojan Horse: The only way to sneak aboard Bokhohn's Land Battleship; creating a fake one to draw the enemies away from the real one.

 - Warrior Prince: You are the Emperor who has to save the world.

-- What the Hell, Hero?: To get the Dark Magic, you must allow the towns of Zemio and Tsukijima to burn.
+- What the Hell, Hero?: To get access to Umbrology, you must allow the towns of Zemio and Tsukijima to burn.
 This however causes the Emperor of that time period to abdicate the throne.